godotengine/godot-docs/classes/class_input.rst

 |void| **remove_joy_mapping**\ (\ guid\: :ref:`String<class_String>`\ ) :ref:`🔗<class_Input_method_remove_joy_mapping>`

 Removes all mappings from the internal database that match the given GUID.
+All currently connected joypads that use this GUID will become unmapped.

+On Android, Godot will map to an internal fallback mapping.

 .. rst-class:: classref-item-separator